-In the latest episode of Real Estate 101: The Home Buying & Selling Show, Host and Producer Joe Terceira and Daniel Ott, President & Lead Designer at White Willow Design talk about home renovations and what homeowners can do if they want to lower their basement floor.
+In the latest episode of Real Estate 101: The Home Buying & Selling Show, Daniel Ott, President & Lead Designer at White Willow Design talks about home renovations and what homeowners can do if they want to lower their basement floor.

 Why Would You Lower Your Basement Floor?